tokengamedev/godot-android-plugin-template/template/README.md

 **Pre-requisites:**
 - Godot Engine: 4.2.0 or higher
 - Android Studio or any other tool for gradle build
-> ⚓Note:
+> [!NOTE]
-> 1. For android studio, Android Hedgehog or higher (It may work in previous versions, but not tested)
+> 1. Works with Android studio - Hedgehog or higher.
+It may work in previous versions, but not tested
-> 2. You can even do this using VS Code, but that is also not tested or goal of this exercise.
+> 2. You can even create the arr using VS Code, but that is also not tested or goal of this exercise.

 ### Part 1: Building the AAR File